 Many of our customers have found that Threat Stack can help them improve their operations, strengthen their security, and achieve SOC 2 compliance, relying on the platform’s capabilities that include file integrity monitoring, intrusion detection, and specific out-of-the-box rule sets.
 These not only serve as a way to help you achieve continuous SOC 2 compliance but also help to improve and strengthen your security posture over time.

-If you’re interested in learning more about how Threat Stack can help your organization attain SOC 2 compliance and strengthen your security posture, sign up today for a free demo.
+If you’re interested in learning more about how Threat Stack can help your organization improve the maturity of its security and operations, take our Cloud SecOps Maturity Assessment.